 Do you care about losing your wallet?
 Or what’s inside your wallet?

 When you phrase the question that way, the answer becomes pretty obvious.
-You worry about your driving licence and credit cards and, in particular, the information contained on those pieces of plastic.
+You worry about your driver’s license and credit cards and, in particular, the information contained on those pieces of plastic.
 Wallets and credit cards are really just vehicles for valuable data.

-At the same time, those vehicles come in handy when you’re in the checkout line.
+At the same time, those vehicles come in handy when you’re in the checkout line at Target.